chrisspen/raspicam_node/README.md

 raspicam_node
 =============

-Groovy ROS node for camera module of Raspberry Pi
+ROS node for streaming data from the Raspberry Pi camera module.

 Now works at 90 fps thanks to the new firmware provided by the Raspberry Pi foundation

 Requirements